 Brie Larson is one of the biggest names in Hollywood with an impressive resume across film and TV with an Oscar win to her name — but why does she receive so much hate?
 The actress was sent into the entertainment stratosphere when she became Captain Marvel and starred in the MCU’s first movie featuring a superheroine.
-She seemed poised to win over hearts and yet she’s been met with much resistance along the way.
+She seemed poised to win over hearts, and yet, she’s been met with much resistance along the way.

+This is exactly what has happened with the Captain Marvel actress.
 Here’s what you should know about why so many people dislike Larson ⏤ and why they absolutely shouldn’t.

 Brie Larson’s response to playing Captain Marvel in the future

 In an interview with Variety at the D23 Expo 2022, Larson was asked how long she’ll play Captain Marvel.
 She reacted with a shrug and said, “I don’t know.
 Does anyone want me to do it again?”
-She’s still relatively new to the MCU and actors with starring roles tend to stick around for multiple sequels.
+She’s still relatively new to the MCU, and actors with starring roles tend to stick around for multiple sequels.
 Many Marvel fans are still rolling out the same rhetoric since Larson first appeared on the scene and started making waves.
 To detractors, it’s as if no time has passed, but she’s also got her own army defending her and what she represents in the MCU.

 Do people dislike Brie Larson because of how she portrayed Captain Marvel?

 Playing an iconic character like Captain Marvel is going to be difficult for anyone.
-The character has so many fans and means so much to people so any slight deviation from the source material is likely to cause an uproar.
-Although the movie made over one billion dollars at the box office, it wasn’t that well-received and some considered it boring.
-The plot was sluggish at times and the dialogue didn’t receive rave reviews, but was this Larson’s fault?
+The character has so many fans and means so much to people, so any slight deviation from the source material is likely to cause an uproar.
+Although the movie made over one billion dollars at the box office, it wasn’t that well-received, and some considered it boring.
+The plot was sluggish at times, and the dialogue didn’t receive rave reviews, but was this Larson’s fault?

 Is the hate against Brie Larson just a case of sexism?

-Women entering into these fandom spaces (and most spaces on this Earth) receive an unfair amount of hate and that went double for Larson, who also received violent threats against her.
-Superheroines get labeled as “Mary Sues” while their male counterparts get a free pass to be as powerful and efficient as the creators want, and the expectations are immeasurably higher.
+Women entering into these fandom spaces (and most spaces on this Earth) receive an unfair amount of hate, and that went double for Larson, who also received violent threats against her.
+Superheroines get labeled as “Mary Sues,” while their male counterparts get a free pass to be as powerful and efficient as the creators want, and the expectations are immeasurably higher.
 20 other MCU movies centered on men (only one of which being a Black superhero) came out before Captain Marvel had her chance to shine, and despite the added degree of difficulty pulling off something that hadn’t been done before, it still got judged more harshly.
 Captain Marvel has its problems, but let’s not pretend that every MCU vehicle has been golden.